 ***This post originally appeared on the pages of Loaves and Dishes May 28, 2019 and has been updated with video, new information, new nutrition info, new photos and how to photos.***

 A VERSE TO SHARE

-I’ve really been thinking about something as I have watched the “Texas Navy” and the “Cajun Navy” hard at work rescuing people.
-First of all, I have been thinking, what in the world would we do without brave people who just “KNOW” how to get things done?
+During the floods, the “Texas Navy” and the “Cajun Navy” were hard at work rescuing people.
+What in the world would we do without brave people who just “KNOW” how to get things done?

 We would be sunk, wouldn’t we?

 I think the difference is that while they might have taken the charge and bravely headed off to lands unknown, they still did so with a prayerful heart.

 In Paul’s letter to his son, Timothy, he explains this pretty well.

 Paul writes: For the Spirit God gave us does not make us timid, but gives us power, love and self-discipline.